Votto extends power surge, Reds roll past Cubs 8-2

 The 37-year-old Votto is the ninth hitter in Reds history, dating to 1900, to homer in five straight games.
 It was his 15th career multi-homer game.

+“Homer-wise, this is the best stretch I’ve been on in a short period of time,” said Votto, a six-time All-Star who noted he’s been through hot hitting streaks before.
+“I’ve never done it with the home run, so it’s a little bit of a new experience.”

-Votto launched a 1-1 curveball from Zach Davies deep into the left-field bleachers leading off the second.
+The 2010 NL MVP launched a 1-1 curveball from Zach Davies deep into the left-field bleachers leading off the second.
 Votto tagged Cory Abbott for a two-run shot to center on a 3-1 fastball in the ninth, giving him 19 homers this season and seven during his five-game surge.

+It’s coming at a perfect time for the Reds, who need to get on a roll to close ground on NL Central-leading Milwaukee or a wild-card spot.

+“He just continues to be fun to watch and contribute in a big way to our wins,” Reds manager David Bell said.
+“It’s really a pleasure and a joy to watch him at the plate right now.”

 Mahle (8-3) scattered five hits and walked one in his first win since June 16.
+The right-hander battled through some deep counts and was helped by sharp defense, including a couple of nifty catches by right fielder Aristides Aquino.

+“That was probably the grindiest game I’ve been a part of,” Mahle said.
+“To end up going six innings, let alone no runs, was incredible.”

 Newly acquired relievers Luis Cessa and Justin Wilson followed with a scoreless inning each in their Reds debuts before Ryan Hendrix allowed two runs in the ninth, on RBI singles by David Bote and Ian Happ.

 Nico Hoerner and Patrick Wisdom each had two hits for fading Chicago.
 The Cubs have dropped two straight and seven of 11.